-In 1976, the Sierra Club established a nationwide Inner City Outings Program (called ICO for short) to provide safe and fun wilderness trips to those with limited access to the outdoors – especially youth.
+In 1971, Inner City Outings Program (called ICO for short) began connecting those with limited access to the outdoors – especially youth.
 In 2014, the name changed to Inspiring Connections Outdoors.

 Through ICO, people who would not otherwise be able to spend time in nature learn how to enjoy the outdoors safely and responsibly.
 From simple day hikes to weekend camping or longer backpacking trips, ICO offers a range of age-appropriate activities to help underrepresented communities explore, enjoy, and experience feeling connected with the natural places near their homes.